 Chicago is a dynamic city with some amazing history and sights, and as such, deserves a whiskey that meets the standard it sets.
 Thankfully, there’s a local distillery in Evanston which produces a bourbon that perfectly embodies the spirit of the city.

 Evanston, located just north of Chicago, was the birthplace of the temperance movement that spawned Prohibition in the United States.
-For nearly a century thereafter, the city retained some of the most restrictive laws regarding the sale and consumption of spirits, but that started changing in 2001.
+For nearly a century following the end of prohibition the city continued to maintain some of the most restrictive laws regarding the sale and consumption of spirits, but all of that started changing in 2001.

 Few Spirits’ Bourbon Whiskey starts as a dry mix of 70% corn, 20% rye, and 10% “two row” malted barley (which is a regional variety of barley).
 That grain bill is fermented using a specific form of yeast that’s typically used in the production of saison beer (a typically lighter and crisper form of beer).

 The fermented mash is distilled on-site and barreled in charred new oak barrels, where it sits for at least one year (current batches are rumored to be three years old) before being bottled.

 I think this packaging is pitch perfect for Chicago.

 It feels like the bottle is designed to pair perfectly with the Wrigley Building or the Tribune Tower, neo-gothic structures that bring you straight back to the 1920’s.
 The bottle is rectangular with flat sides, a sharply tapering shoulder, and a short neck.